Improved Stabilizer Estimation via Bell Difference Sampling: Abstract

 \section{Abstract}

-We study the complexity of learning quantum states in various models with respect to the stabilizer formalism and obtain the following results: \begin{itemize} \item We prove that $\Omega(n)$ $T$-gates are necessary for any Clifford+$T$ circuit to prepare computationally pseudorandom quantum states, an exponential improvement over the previously known bound.
-This bound is asymptotically tight if linear-time quantum-secure pseudorandom functions exist. \item Given an $n$-qubit pure quantum state $\ket\psi$ that has fidelity at least $\tau$ with some stabilizer state, we give an algorithm that outputs a succinct description of a stabilizer state that witnesses fidelity at least $\tau - \eps$.
+We study the complexity of learning quantum states in various models with respect to the stabilizer formalism and obtain the following results: \begin{itemize} \item We prove that a linear number of $T$-gates are necessary for any Clifford+$T$ circuit to prepare computationally pseudorandom quantum states, an exponential improvement over the previously known bound.
+This bound is asymptotically tight if linear-time quantum-secure pseudorandom functions exist. \item Given an $n$-qubit pure quantum state $\ket\psi$ that has fidelity $\tau$ with some stabilizer state, we give an algorithm that outputs a succinct description of a stabilizer state that witnesses fidelity at least $\tau - \eps$.
 The algorithm uses $O(n/(\eps^2\tau^4))$ samples and $\exp\left(O(n/\tau^4)\right) / \eps^2$ time.
-In the regime of $\tau$ constant, this algorithm estimates stabilizer fidelity substantially faster than the na\"ive $\exp(O(n^2))$-time brute-force algorithm over all stabilizer states. \item We improve the soundness analysis of the stabilizer state property testing algorithm due to Gross, Nezami, and Walter [Comms.
-Math.
-Phys.
-385 (2021)].
-As an application, we exhibit a tolerant property testing algorithm for stabilizer states. \end{itemize}
+In the regime of $\tau$ constant, this algorithm estimates stabilizer fidelity substantially faster than the na\"ive $\exp(O(n^2))$-time brute-force algorithm over all stabilizer states. \item In the special case of $\tau > \cos^2(\pi/8)$, we show that a modification of the above algorithm runs in polynomial time. \item We exhibit a tolerant property testing algorithm for stabilizer states. \end{itemize}

 The underlying algorithmic primitive in all of our results is Bell difference sampling.
 To prove our results, we establish and/or strengthen connections between Bell difference sampling, symplectic Fourier analysis, and graph theory.